 I decided that the previous sample was just to straight forward so I wanted to learn how to do my own mould with latex, for some reason I added some ink to my mould to change the yellow almost like skin colour of the latex.
 I painted latex on the top of my decanter (about ten layers) and once dried I poured some resin inside the Mold.
 I was very happy with the results.
 This sample is not perfect as somewhere along the line I must of moved the mould making the resin not levelled.
 It is also a small sample (about 8cm) but I still see it as a success.
 I love that I was able to record the pattern from inside the mould.
 I enjoy the symmetry of the surface pattern.
 The sample is translucent like ice and slippery so it reflects the colour that is closest to.

-I could not resist to experiment with a selection of moulds that I got myself from amazon.
+I could not resist to experiment with a selection of moulds making my own from any container that I could find around my house.
 Inside the moulds I placed some leaves from the garden and some dandelions and any other flowers I could find.

 Above: i enjoy the imperfections and un-evenness of my samples.
 They look very organic and I deliberately made sure I didn’t cover the entire flower surface so that I could feel the bumpy texture.
 I experimented with placing all sorts of objects into my moulds to see what the results were.